Yekanat/Yekanat/README.md

 ![Header Animation](https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif)

-Hi, I'm **Yekanat**!
+Hi, I'm **Angelo**!
 I'm a developer and problem-solver passionate about technology and creative projects.
 I enjoy building things and learning about new tools and technologies.

 ---